priyanshilamba/expense-automation-ai-finance/README.md

 ---

 ## Solution

-This system automates the entire workflow:
+This system automates the complete workflow:

 1. Employee submits expense via Google Form
 2. Data is captured in Google Sheets